baiatulutata/wpMailGun/readme.txt

 **Key Features:**

-- Toggle Mailgun email override on/off
+- Toggle Email Override for Mailgun on/off
 - Enter your Mailgun API key and domain
 - Customize the "From" email and name
 - Send a test email directly from the settings page